Environment of Bosnia and Herzegovina: Waste management and control

 Waste is one of the biggest environmental issues in Bosnia and Herzegovina.
 Between 35% and 90% of the population is covered by some system of waste-collection.
 However, much of the equipment is outdated, and in poor condition.
 In a survey of 11 municipalities in the Drina river basin, the landfills being used did not comply with EU sanitation regulations.
 The landfills have also reached their capacity.
 This has led to illegal waste dumping, and in turn has caused many smaller landfills created by residents of the municipalities and located in rural, uninhibited areas close to the Drina.
 In this way, the eco-syststem of the Drina has been jeopardized.
 Annual packaging waste amounted to about 240.000 tones in 2010.
 Only about 5% of total waste is recycled.
 There are no functioning incinerators in the country.
 Due to a lack of an organized system for waste disposal, non-hazardous and hazardous waste ends up in the same landfills.

 Climate change

 Bosnia and Herzegovina is considered vulnerable to climate change, with limited capacity to adapt.
 Between 1961 and 2016, the country's climate warmed and precipitation became more intense.
-The country has experienced extreme weather events, in particular a severe drought in 2012 and floods in 2014, which had severe economic impacts.
-Further impacts are expected as the global climate continues to warm.
-The agricultural sector, which forms a significant part of the economy and supports its majority rural population, is also being significantly impacted.
+The country has experienced extreme weather events, in particular a severe drought in 2012 and floods in 2014, which had severe economic consequences.
+Further consequences are expected as the global climate continues to warm.
+The agricultural sector, which forms a significant part of the economy and supports its majority rural population, is also being significantly affected.
 Tourism, energy production and consumption are also affected by climate change.